 Wylie & Bisset urges SMEs to plan for the worst and hope for the best

-With many SMEs confronting an imminent cash flow crisis, caught between the covid related slowdown, longer dated trading terms and the culmination of the furlough scheme, chartered accountants Wylie & Bisset are advising SMEs to plan for the worst and hope for the best.
+With many SMEs confronting an imminent cash flow crisis, caught between the covid related slowdown, longer dated trading terms and the culmination of the furlough scheme, accountants Wylie & Bisset are advising SMEs to plan for the worst and hope for the best.

 That’s because many operators have accrued significant debts over the last 18 months as they have struggled to keep their operations afloat, and the culmination of the furlough scheme is set to heap further financial pressure on their ability to service these debts.